phpMv/ubiquity/docs/contributing/coding.rst

 Any bugfix that doesn’t include a test proving the existence of the bug being fixed, may be suspect. |br|
 Ditto for new features that can’t prove they actually work.

-It is also important to maintain acceptable coverage, which may drop if a new feature is not tested.
+It is also important to maintain an acceptable coverage, which may drop if a new feature is not tested.

 Code Documentation
 ------------------